The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 The year in review

-Earlier this year, the Minister of Communications and Multimedia announced that public consultations will be held to discuss possible amendments to the PDPA.
+Prior to this, in year 2020, the Minister of Communications and Multimedia announced that public consultations will be held to discuss possible amendments to the PDPA.
 The Minister further stated that the Communications and Multimedia Ministry had identified gaps within the PDPA when compared to personal data protection legislation in ASEAN member nations, Japan, South Korea and the European Union's General Data Protection Regulation (GDPR).4 In February 2020, the Commissioner issued Public Consultation Paper No. 01/2020 on the Review of Personal Data Protection Act 2010 (Act 709) (the PDPA Consultation Paper).
 Among other things, the PDPA Consultation Paper sought views and comments from the public on a total of 22 issues including imposition of direct obligation on data processors, right to data portability, reporting of data breach incidents, privacy by design, and processing personal data in cloud computing.
-However, the recent change of government on 1 March 2020 leaves some level of uncertainty as to the policies and approach that will be taken and it remains to be seen if any headway will be made in relation to the PDPA Consultation Paper moving forward.
+There has been no reported development in relation to the PDPA Consultation Paper.

 In light of the coronavirus (covid-19) pandemic, the Commissioner issued an advisory on the collection, processing and retention of personal data by businesses permitted to operate during the conditional movement control order period (the Advisory), following its approval in a Special Ministerial Committee Meeting on the Implementation of the MCO held on 21 May 2020.
 As businesses were required to collect the name and phone numbers of visitors or customers in the event that contact tracing becomes necessary, the Advisory provided guidance to business operators on the steps to be taken to ensure compliance with the PDPA in the course of collecting or processing such information.